Highlights of the Automotive Trends Report

 - Manufacturers continue to adopt a wide array of advanced technologies

-- All large manufacturers are in compliance with the GHG standards through the 2017 model year
+- All fourteen large manufacturers achieved compliance with the GHG standards through the 2018 model year

-- The industry used a combination of technology and credits to achieve compliance in 2017
+- Manufacturers used different combinations of technology improvements and banked credits to achieve compliance in 2018

 1. New vehicle estimated real-world CO2 emissions are at a record low and fuel economy is at a record high